-Feng~\etal\cite{feng2022specificity} propose an encoder-decoder structure within an FL framework for magnetic resonance (MR) image reconstruction.
-A globally shared encoder is maintained on the server end to learn domain-invariant representations, while a client-specific decoder is trained with local data to take advantage of domain-specific properties of each client.
-Similar strategies can also be found in \cite{zhang2022splitavg,wicaksana2022customized}.
-Chakravarty~\etal\cite{ISBI_FL2} propose a framework that combines a Convolutional Neural Network (CNN) and a Graph Neural Network (GNN) to tackle the domain shift problem among clients and apply it to chest X-ray image classification.
+\textbf{(1) Domain-Specific Learning.} This method uses client data to locally fine-tune the global model and alleviate negative influence of client shift.
+This method is also known as customized/personalized FL~\citep{wicaksana2022customized,personalized1}.
+Feng~\etal\citep{feng2022specificity} propose an encoder-decoder structure within an FL framework for magnetic resonance (MR) image reconstruction.
+A shared encoder is maintained on the server end to learn domain-invariant representations, while a client-specific decoder is trained with local data to take advantage of domain-specific properties of each client.
+Similar strategies can also be found in \citep{zhang2022splitavg,wicaksana2022customized}.
+Chakravarty~\etal\citep{ISBI_FL2} propose a framework that combines a Convolutional Neural Network (CNN) and a Graph Neural Network (GNN) to tackle the domain shift problem among clients and apply it to chest X-ray image classification.
 Specifically, model weights of the CNN are shared across clients to learn site-independent features.
 To address site-specific data variations, a local GNN is built and fine-tuned with local data in each client for disease classification.
 In this way, both site-independent and site-specific features can be learned.
-Xu~\etal\cite{xu2022closing} propose an ensemble-based framework to deal with the client shift for medical image segmentation.
+Xu~\etal\citep{xu2022closing} propose an ensemble-based framework to deal with the client shift for medical image segmentation.
 Their framework is composed of a global model, personalized models, and a model selector.
 Instead of only using the global model to fit all the client data, they propose to leverage all the produced personalized models to fit different client data distributions through a model selector.
-Jiang~\etal\cite{jiang2023iop} propose to train a locally adapted model that accumulates both global gradients (aggregated from all clients) and local gradients (learned from local data) to optimize the model performance on each client.
+Jiang~\etal\citep{jiang2023iop} propose to train a locally adapted model that accumulates both global gradients (aggregated from all clients) and local gradients (learned from local data) to optimize the model performance on each client.
 This helps effectively avoid biased performance of the global model on different clients caused by client domain shift.
-Ke~\etal\cite{ISBI_FL3} build an FL framework based on Generative Adversarial Network (GAN) to facilitate harmonization (color normalization) of histopathological images.
+Ke~\etal\citep{ISBI_FL3} build an FL framework based on a Generative Adversarial Network (GAN) to facilitate harmonization (color normalization) of histopathological images.
 In this method, each client trains a local discriminator to capture client-specific image style, while the server maintains and updates a global generator model to generate domain-invariant images, thus achieving histopathological image harmonization.
-Similarly, Wagner~\etal\cite{MICCAI-13} propose a GAN model for histopathological image harmonization.
+Similarly, Wagner~\etal\citep{MICCAI-13} propose a GAN model for histopathological image harmonization.
 In their method, a reference dataset is assumed to be accessible for all clients, which can help the training of all the local GANs at each client.